One very big question usually asked by webmasters and online business owner is how to know if their online business doing well.

-There are algorithms in how search engines such as Google usually calculate and rank web platform and while they never release that information, experts in the field have a pretty clear understanding of it.
+There are algorithms in how search engines such as Google usually calculate and rank web platforms and while they never release that information, experts in the field have a pretty clear understanding of it.

 With so much technical information associated with SEO, only an audit will get to the bottom of every detail, including keywords, phrases, meta tags and more.
-So many changed are being made often so, therefore, you need to understand things very quickly.
+So many changes are being made often so, therefore, you need to understand things very quickly.

 2. You have a better chance to beat your competitors.